Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids

 \subsection{Physics-Informed Machine Learning in Power Systems}

-Physics-informed machine learning integrates physical laws and domain knowledge into machine learning models to enhance their performance, interpretability, and reliability \citep{karniadakis2021physics}.
+Physics-informed (PI) machine learning integrates physical laws and domain knowledge into machine learning models to enhance their performance, interpretability, and reliability \citep{karniadakis2021physics}.
 This approach is particularly relevant in engineering domains like power systems, where physical principles govern system behavior.
 By embedding these principles into the learning process, this technique aims to provide more trustworthy models that can generalize better to unseen scenarios.
 In power systems, physics-informed neural networks (PINN) have been applied to various tasks, including state estimation, dynamics analysis, and optimal power flow \citep{huang_applications_2023}.
-Here we review three strategies of physics-informed machine learning that are particularly relevant to our study of voltage prediction in distribution grids.
+Although these approaches claim to improve model generalization, there have been no dedicated generalization studies of these methods for power systems, thus motivating our systematic assessment.
+In the following, we review three strategies of physics-informed machine learning that are particularly relevant to our study of voltage prediction in distribution grids.